intelowlproject/IntelOwl/docs/source/Contribute.md

 ## How to start (Setup project and development instance)

 Create a personal fork of the project on Github.
-The, please create a new branch based on the **develop** branch that contains the most recent changes.
+Then, please create a new branch based on the **develop** branch that contains the most recent changes.
 This is mandatory.

 `git checkout -b myfeature develop`